Recorded 2023-06-20. Published 2023-10-02.

 NV (0:04:34): Okay.
 And so you settled to Haskell eventually in your PhD, and then?

 LK (0:04:40): Yeah.
 So I began using Haskell seriously in my PhD in the later part of my time when I was working with Ryan Newton on LVars.
-So this kind of made a lot of sense as an implementation choice because the work we were doing was kind of building on an extending work that Ryan had done earlier with collaborators on the deterministic parallelism implemented as a monad.
+So this kind of made a lot of sense as an implementation choice because the work we were doing was kind of building on and extending work that Ryan had done earlier with collaborators on deterministic parallelism implemented as a monad.
 This was the monad-par work which Ryan and his collaborators published in the early 2010s.
 I don’t remember the exact year.

 WS (0:05:20): So what is deterministic parallelism?